FlexiGroBots-H2020/Data-Space/Readme.md

 The main parts of the system are:
 -
 -  [IDS connectors](https://international-data-spaces-association.github.io/DataspaceConnector/) have been used to develop the A and B connectors.
-This connector sends data to a device or database in a certified and trusted environment.
-Thus, the data providers always have control over their data.
+IDS-connector sends data to a device or database in a certified and trusted data-space.
+Thus, the data-providers always have control over their data.

 - "Dynamic Attribute Provisioning Service" [DAPS](https://github.com/International-Data-Spaces-Association/IDS-G/blob/main/Components/IdentityProvider/DAPS/README.md) aims to verify and secure a set of attributes of organizations and connectors.
-In this way, third parties need only rely on the DAPS assertions.
+In this way, third-parties need only need to rely on the DAPS assertions.
 This DAPS system uses Omejdn instances to perform the confirmations and store the certificates.

 - The IDS Metadata [Broker](https://github.com/International-Data-Spaces-Association/metadata-broker-open-core) is one of the modules still under development and intends to help IDSA members implement custom broker solutions.